ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Description: A widget no longer belongs to the current editor's widgets list and is no longer valid.
 * Additional data: None.

+## exportpdf-no-token-url

+* Location: `plugins/exportpdf/plugin.js`
+* Description: {@linkapi CKEDITOR.config.exportPdf_tokenUrl} configuration variable for the [CKEditor Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin was not specified.
+* Additional data: None.

+## exportpdf-no-token

+* Location: `plugins/exportpdf/plugin.js`
+* Description: Authentication token for the [CKEditor Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin is empty.
+The cause of it might be that your {@linkapi CKEDITOR.config.exportPdf_tokenUrl token URL} returned an empty response.
+* Additional data: None.

 ## filetools-response-error

 * Location: `plugins/filetools/plugin.js`